alwalsh3/CPL_OASIS_demo/README.md

 ```
 Note that this is different to the job script used in Test case 1.
 Update the job script for your machine, and submit.

+# Understanding coupling with OASIS

+Now that you have run the two coupling demonstrators, explore what is different in the coupling setup.

+* Explore the difference in TOYATM/EXP/namcouple and TOYWAV/EXP/namcouple
+* Explore the difference in MYCPL_OASIS/EXP00/namelist_cfg and MYCPL_OASIS_ATMWAV/EXP00/namelist_cfg

 # Debugging tips